asnir/dokcer-luigid/README.md

 # Minimal docker image for running [Luigid](http://luigi.readthedocs.org/en/latest/index.html)

+Reminder:  luigi-monitor (Luigi central planner/ the webapp part) gets reports on task life-cycle from the workers and display it.
+It can display the DAG.

 use the following command to build the image:

     docker build -t luigid .